cjpais/writing/serve/day/oct12_2020/index.md

 ## Tomorrow

 Man we have a lot, but there is always a lot and that's a good thing.
+Just gonna keep it simple however because I'm going to read now

-10 min RBG
+* 10 min RBG
-Quantum Country
+* Quantum Country
+* How to switch between markdown and broken up view (outline)
-JMT
+* JMT